Canon AE-1 Program: Features

 Like the A-1, the AE-1 Program has a right-hand "action grip" on the front of the camera.
 It also supports the A-1's Motor Drive MA; this requires another electrical contact on the base plate.
 The AE-1's Power Winder A, and a new, faster Power Winder A2, are also supported.
 The viewfinder uses LEDs to show information to the user.

 Also like the A-1, the AE-1 Program supports interchangeable focusing screens.
 Unlike the A-1, though, which specifies that screens should only be changed by the factory or by experienced service technicians, those on the AE-1 Program can be changed by the user.
 The camera came standard with the new split/microprism screen, but seven others were available.
-Unfortunately, the AE-1 Program retains the older A-series type electromagnet-controlled cloth-curtain shutter that limits top shutter speed to 1/1000 of a second, together with a rather slow flash sync speed of 1/60 second.
-In the years since the AE-1 Program was introduced, this shutter design has also proven to be more maintenance-intensive than modern vertical-travel metal blade designs.
-The camera's electronics and electromagnets are powered by one 4SR44, PX28A, A544, K28A, V34PX, 4LR44, or L544 alkaline batteries.

 The focusing screen on the AE-1 Program is brighter than any previous focusing screen on any Canon manual focus camera, allowing the user to focus with greater ease with "slow" lenses (up to f/5.6).
 It is the same focusing screen design that is used in the newest model of the top-of-the-line Canon F-1 (known as the New F-1).

+The AE-1 Program retains the older A-series type electromagnet-controlled cloth-curtain shutter that limits top shutter speed to 1/1000 of a second, together with a rather slow flash sync speed of 1/60 second.
+In the years since the AE-1 Program was introduced, this shutter design has also proven to be more maintenance-intensive than modern vertical-travel metal blade designs.
+The camera's electronics and electromagnets are powered by one 4SR44, PX28A, A544, K28A, V34PX, 4LR44, or L544 alkaline battery.

 The additional electronics used for the program features of the AE-1P have resulted in more electronic gremlins over the years, and the model is considered by some more difficult to repair than earlier and simpler A-series cameras.
 In its day, however, the AE-1 Program's automated features and simple controls helped introduce many new consumers to the SLR camera.